alicranck/c-chess/README.md

-# console-chess
+# C-Chess
-A simple console chess engine written in c
+A simple chess engine written in C, with graphics in SDL2